Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Introduction

 \section{Introduction}

-Deep learning achieves remarkable predictive performance at the expense of \textit{interpretability and trustworthiness} \citep{rudin2019stop}.
+Deep learning has achieved remarkable predictive performances, but often at the expense of \textit{interpretability and trustworthiness} \citep{rudin2019stop}.
 However, particularly in high-stakes applications, it is critical that models provide \textit{verifiable justifications} for their decisions \citep{irving2018aisafetydebate,fok23}. \textit{Prover-Verifier Games} (PVGs), introduced by \citet{anil2021learning}, formalize such justifications via a game-theoretic approach: a prover provides evidence to convince a verifier, who accepts only verifiable proofs.
-A prominent instantiation of PVGs is the \textit{Merlin-Arthur Classifier}~\citep{pmlr-v238-waldchen24a}, \ie, a classifier guided by cooperative and adversarial provers, offering formal interpretability guarantees through information-theoretic bounds.
+A prominent instantiation of PVGs is the \textit{Merlin-Arthur Classifier}~\citep{pmlr-v238-waldchen24a}, a classifier guided by cooperative and adversarial provers, offering formal interpretability guarantees through information-theoretic bounds.
+Specifically, identified features are provably relevant for a given output, rather than mere correlations as in typical feature explanation methods \citep{adebayo2018sanity, zhou2022feature}.
 However, the Merlin-Arthur framework faces significant scalability challenges when applied to high-dimensional real-world data, as explanations based on raw pixels are both computationally difficult to optimize and offer limited human understandability~(\cf \autoref{fig:motivation}; \citet{pmlr-v238-waldchen24a}).

 Concurrently, \textit{Concept Bottleneck Models} (CBMs) have emerged as a powerful framework for interpretable machine learning, structuring predictions through intermediate interpretable concept encodings \citep{koh2020concept,StammerSK21}.
-Despite their advantages, CBMs typically employ \textit{linear classifiers} on top of concept encoding layers, thereby potentially restricting expressivity and failing on tasks requiring nonlinear interactions among concepts (e.g., XOR problems, counting or permutation invariance) \citep{mahinpei2021promises, kimura2024permutation, pmlr-v97-lee19d}.
+Despite their advantages, CBMs typically employ \textit{linear classifiers} on top of concept encoding layers, thereby potentially restricting expressivity and failing on tasks requiring nonlinear interactions among concepts (e.g., XOR problems, counting or permutation invariance, \cf \autoref{app:linear}) \citep{mahinpei2021promises, kimura2024permutation, pmlr-v97-lee19d}.